Follow us on social networks

 Risk factors for bacterial vaginosis include new or multiple sexual partners and douching.

-The blood itself is scandalous.
+Blood itself is scandalous.
 And there always seems to be more than there is.

 On the other hand, some infections, such as chlamydia and gonorrhea, can cause bleeding between periods.
 If you notice blood before your period starts, consider contacting your doctor.